-It is estimated that 350 to 500 million people each year are infected with malaria, and that over 1 million die annually from the disease.2 Despite these numbers, malaria is treatable with early diagnosis and the proper use of anti-malarial medicines.
-To ensure proper diagnosis, the World Health Organization recommends both clinical and parasitological diagnosis of malaria before beginning a course of treatment.3 One of the most effective means of parasitological diagnosis involves staining a patient's blood sample with acridine orange, a fluorescent cationic dye.4 Acridine orange dye bonds with the nucleic acid in malarial parasites, causing them to appear green or red-orange against a dark red blood cell (RBC) background when excited by blue light in a fluorescence microscope.
+It is estimated that 350 to 500 million people each year are infected with malaria, and that over 1 million die annually from the disease.
+Despite these statistics, malaria is treatable with early diagnosis and the proper use of anti-malarial medicines.
+To ensure proper diagnosis, the World Health Organization recommends both clinical and parasitological diagnosis of malaria before beginning a course of treatment.